 - Visualizing solutions

 Shortly after this experiment, the FDA banned all scientific research on psychedelics.
-The influence of psychedelics on our creativity and problem-solving ability could not be investigated further for decades.
+The influence of psychedelics on our creativity and problem-solving ability could not be investigated further for decades that followed.

 From macro to micro

 We know from that Albert Hofmann microdosed for a few decades.
 When he microdosed, he took walks in the forest, where it would help him think more clearly.
-He turned 102, and at the age of one hundred, he still gave long lectures.
-He’s the one who introduced the concept of microdosing to others and has always said that this subject should be researched scientifically.
+He lived to be 102, and at the age of one hundred still gave long lectures.
+He introduced the concept of microdosing to others and is known to have suggested that microdosing should be researched scientifically.

 Eventually, Robert Forte, who was aware that Albert Hofmann had positive experiences with microdosing, made Dr. James Fadiman aware of the practice.
-Dr. James Fadiman started to independently investigate microdosing and has been collecting reports from people who experiment with microdosing at home; the vast majority of microdosers report extremely positive experiences.
+Dr. James Fadiman started to independently investigate microdosing and has since been collecting reports from people who experiment with microdosing.
 His book, The Psychedelic Explorer’s Guide, is the first book to extensively discuss microdosing, and most scientific articles about microdosing to date lean on the work of Dr. James Fadiman.

-After years of independent research, Dr. James Fadiman establishes a microdosing protocol for those who want to experiment with microdosing.
-This protocol includes a number of concrete guidelines and the assignment to keep a daily diary of the experiences.
+After years of independent research, Dr. James Fadiman suggested a microdosing protocol to guide people who wanted to experiment with microdosing.
+This protocol includes a number of concrete guidelines of when to microdose and the invitation to keep a daily journal of the experience.
 Since then, the number of inquiries and reports has been rising exponentially.
-He has received more than 5000 reports til date, part of which he has analyzed together with Sophia Korb.
+To date, he has received more than 1850 reports, part of which he has analyzed together with Sophia Korb.

-NOTE: At this moment, he’s solely interested in reports from people who microdose for medical reasons.
+NOTE: At this moment, Fadiman is solely interested in reports from people who microdose for medical reasons.
 Soon more information via the website of the study.

 The third wave: Community and Therapeutic applications

-The third phase in the history of microdosing is that of a rapidly increasing recognition of psychedelics and microdosing, at least in the Western world.
-This started out as a result of a surge of media attention in 2015 with articles in Rolling Stone Magazine, Forbes, and a podcast by Tim Ferris.
+The third phase in the history of microdosing is that of a rapidly increasing awareness of psychedelics and microdosing.
+The awareness has been surging after microdosing gained significant media attention in 2015 with articles in Rolling Stone Magazine, Forbes, and a podcast by Tim Ferris.
 Soon after that, Microdosing Institute and other pioneering organizations like The Third Wave began to provide education and community support.

-Research into the effects and medical applications is rapidly increasing.
-The Beckley Foundation, Imperial College London and Maastricht University have been leading the way and we see many other institutions and companies working together to research the potential of microdosing a treatment for many conditions such as migraines, inflammatory pain, cluster headaches, ADHD/ADD, OCD, TBI, hormonal imbalances in women and much more to come.
+Research into the effects and medical applications is rapidly increasing with organizations like The Beckley Foundation, Imperial College London, and Maastricht University leading the way.
+Additionally, we see many other institutions and companies collaborating to research the potential of microdosing as a treatment for many conditions such as migraines, inflammatory pain, cluster headaches, ADHD/ADD, OCD, TBI, and hormonal imbalances in women.

 - Fadiman, J. (2011) The Psychedelic Explorer’s Guide: Safe, Therapeutic, and Sacred Journeys.
 Park Street Press.